 When summer ends many people tend to use their reading glasses more than their walking shoes.
-This fall, we challenge you to change that by joining us for a 10-week walking and reading program.
-Join as an individual or take the team challenge!
+This fall, we challenged you to change that by joining us for a 10-week free walking and reading program.

 "Let's Book" is about encouraging participants to read and to walk every day for optimal health of the mind and the body!
 Participants can set their own goals and walk at their own pace.

 Weekly Walks - Group walks will be held every Thursday morning at 9:30 am beginning on September 11 and continuing through November 13.
 Each walk will be approximately one hour in length.
 Participants can walk at their own pace, and are not required to complete the entire one-hour walk.
 The group will meet back at the library (or other designated location) for water and a snack.